edm1922/SilentZone/browser-extension/README.md

 ## Integration with SilentZone Web App

 The extension communicates with the SilentZone web application to synchronize mute rules.
-By default, it connects to `http://localhost:9002` for development.
-Update the `webAppUrl` in the configuration to point to your production server.
+It connects to `https://silentzone.vercel.app` for production.
+If you're developing locally, update the `webAppUrl` in the configuration files to point to your local server (e.g., `http://localhost:9002`).

 ## License